Nebius-Academy/boltz2-mk8s/tutorial.md

 nebius config set parent-id <PROJECT_ID>
 ```

-Note: In the [Project settings](https://console.nebius.com/settings/) page, you can also create new projects.
+Note: in the [Project settings](https://console.nebius.com/settings/) page, you can also create new projects.
 Click the project name in the top navigation bar, select **Create project**, set a name and parameters, and save.
 Each project will have its own unique project ID.

 ---

-## 2. Build and push the Boltz Runner Image
+## 2. Build and push Boltz-2 runner image

-In this section, you will package the Boltz Runner code into a Docker image, upload it to a Nebius Container Registry, and make it available for deployment in Kubernetes.
+In this section, you will package a Boltz-2 runner code into a Docker image, upload it to the Container Registry, and make it available for deployment in Kubernetes.

-Run the following command from the project root to build the image defined in `docker/Dockerfile`:
+Run the following command from the project root to build the Docker image defined in `docker/Dockerfile`:

 ```bash
 sudo docker build -t boltz-runner -f docker/Dockerfile .
 ```

-Set the **Region** from the [Project settings](https://console.nebius.com/settings/) page into `<REGION_ID>`.
+Set the Region from the [Project settings](https://console.nebius.com/settings/) page into `<REGION_ID>`.
 Then create a new registry, tag `boltz-runner` Docker image with the correct registry path, and push it.

 ```bash
 export REGION_ID=<REGION_ID>